LRQ-DiT: Log-Rotation Post-Training Quantization of Diffusion Transformers for Image and Video Generation: Experiment

 \subsection{Ablation Study}

-We conducted ablation experiments in Table 4 to validate the effectiveness of TLQ and ARS.
-Without TLQ and ARS, the model exhibits poor performance, and the generated images are also lacking in information.
+We conducted ablation experiments in Table \ref{tab:ablation} to validate the effectiveness of TLQ and ARS.
+Without TLQ and ARS, the model exhibits poor performance, and images are also lacking in information.
 When ARS is applied independently to address the impact of mild and salient outliers in the model, the model's performance is enhanced.
 When TLQ is applied independently to achieve more precise quantization of weights, the model's performance also improves significantly.
 When TLQ and ARS are applied together, the quantized model achieves optimal performance in both image quality and similarity, providing strong evidence of the synergistic effect between TLQ and ARS.
+Compared to directly applying ``Hadamard" or ``DuQuant" rotation to all activations, ARS demonstrates significant advantages: it not only offers higher precision but also has quite limited computational overhead.